Streets and Squares

 The main attractions in the street

-This 19th century mansion houses the Regional Lore museum today.
-It was the flamboyant Hotel "Bristol".
+This 19th century mansion houses the Regional Lore museum today at the corner of K.Marx Street and Budyonny Street.
+It was the flamboyant Hotel "Bristol" in the late 19th century.

 Glimpses of the street